bbc/vc2_conformance/docs/source/user_guide/generating_test_cases.rst

 Warning messages are otherwise only produced for degenerate codec configurations.
 It is very unlikely a useful codec configuration will result in a warning.
-If any are produced, check your the values in your codec features CSV if warnings are encountered.
+If any are produced, check the values in your codec features CSV if warnings are encountered.

 Test case generation typically requires several hours, depending on the codec